yyliu01/TraCoCo/README.md

 Please note, parts of the tables are borrowed from [here](https://github.com/HiLab-git/DTC/blob/master/README.md).

-## Code and data will be availabel soon.
+## Code and data will be available soon.